covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

     }
     ```

     BaseAdapter is the superclass of different Adapters, but it's an abstract class.
 That means you have to provide concrete implementations for all abstract methods.
 That's why you see `getItem()` and `getItemId()` above.
 Although we don't use those two methods in our example we have to implement them. `getCount()` return the size of the data.
 The most important one is still `getView()`.
-Here instead of using layout resource file, we programmatically add layout widgets into the parent, and set it's properties. `GridView.LayoutParams()` creates an GridView.LayoutParams object that resides inside the parent view, which is a GridView in our case.
+Here instead of using layout resource file, we programmatically add layout widgets into the parent and set it's properties. `GridView.LayoutParams()` creates an GridView.LayoutParams object that resides inside the parent view, which is a GridView in our case.

 5. Insert the following into activity_main.xml, just before the ListView